YinHK-gameDev/unity-learn/animation/Animation Window/Animation Events.md

 When you add an Event, the Inspector
 Window **displays several fields**.
 These fields allow you to **specify the name of the function** you want to call, and the **value of the parameter** you want to pass to it.

+> Call the function which in **any script attached to the current animated GameObject**

 ![](./AnimationEventInspector.png)

 You can select and manipulate multiple Events in the Event Line.
 To select multiple Events in the Event Line, hold the **Shift** key and click each Event marker one by one.
 To remove a marker from the selection, hold **Shift** and click a selected marker.